PaoDerDoktor/glad-submodule/README.md

 ## What am I looking at ?

-This is a small repo intended to be used as a submodule, in order to consider glad as not part of the project you're building as a submodule of it's (thus nor counting the gargantous glad files in your stats).
+This is a small repo intended to be used as a submodule, in order to consider glad as not part of the project you're building as a submodule of it's (thus not counting the gargantous glad files in your stats).
 It also helps when you don't really want to go through the glad generator for the *6184318646135th* time.

 ## Which glad did you generate ?